 As performance marketers and SEOs, we like to measure the impact of our actions and campaigns.
 To make this possible, the following tracking tools should be implemented correctly:

 Not sure how SEO can help your company or organization?
 Need assistance with identifying and solving (technical) SEO issues & opportunities on your website?
 We are more than happy to help you at CLICKTRUST!
-Please contact us on firstname.lastname@example.org for more information.
+Please contact us at firstname.lastname@example.org for more information.